 Most vendors will give you an ROI number.
 It will be large, impressive, and almost impossible to verify.
 This guide does something different: it gives you a framework to calculate your own ROI from first principles, using your actual margins, your actual traffic, and a realistic assumption about what a well-deployed display can actually do in your specific environment.
 The math is straightforward.
 The assumptions are where most vendor claims fall apart.

-What follows is not a case for digital signage — it is a method for evaluating it honestly.
+What follows is not a case for digital signage.
+It is a method for evaluating it honestly.
 If the numbers work in your environment, you will know it.
 If they do not, you will know that too, and you will not have needed to trust a vendor's case study to find out.

 1. What Counts as ROI